nehal667/nehal667/README.md

 #### 🛠️ Projects:

-* **AI Body Language Detector:** Real-time body language and facial expression analysis using MediaPipe and OpenCV.
-[Link to Repository - *If available, add the link here*]
+* **AI Body Language Detector
+Developed a real-time body language and facial expression detection system.
+Used MediaPipe and OpenCV.
+Trained predictive models with scikit-learn for emotion classification.

-* **University Policy Question-Answering System:** Conversational AI application leveraging Gemini API and LangChain for answering policy-related queries from PDF documents.
-[Link to Repository - *If available, add the link here*]
+University Policy Question - Answering System Developed a PDF Processing and Conversational AI Application.
+Utilized Streamlit, PyPDF2, and LangChain for text extraction and chunking.
+Integrated Gemini API for enhanced response accuracy.

+Movie Recommendation System
+Developed a movie recommendation system using Streamlit.
+Leveraged a content-based filtering model.
+Used The Movie Database API for movie titles and poster retrieval.
+Used pickle files for similarity calculations.

+AI Smart PDF Summarizer
+Developed a document summarization web app using Streamlit and LangChain.
+Supports PDF, DOCX, TXT, and other text-based files.
+Leveraged OpenAI's language models.
+Engineered modular components for document parsing, token management, and language generation.

 #### Connect with me: